bbauska/BI-JS-for-webdev/README.md

 Once you have these tools set up, you can start writing and running JavaScript code in your code editor and test it on your web browser or JavaScript engine.
 So this is all for this lesson.
 In the next lesson, we will write our very first JavaScript program.
-See you in the next lesson.
-Thank you.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-5">1.5 Writing Your First JavaScript Program (4:39)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there, in the previous lesson, you have set up your development environment.
+In the previous lesson, you have set up your development environment.
 Now in this lesson, you will write your first JavaScript program.
 Let&apos;s get started.
 Let&apos;s look at some basic steps to write the first JavaScript program.

 The first step is to open up a code editor.
-You can choose a code editor of your choice, such as Visual Studio Code, Sublime Text, or Atom and you have to create a new file with the extension.js.
+You can choose a code editor of your choice, such as Visual Studio Code, Sublime Text, Atom, Notepad++ and you have to create a new file with the extension.js.

 The second step is to write the code.
 In your new file, you can write